joelouthan/theologic.us/content/posts/confession-1689/1689-1-0-confession-introduction.md

 So, for no other reason, I picked the Westminster because of my wonderful friends in the Presbyterian Church of America.
 And I may not baptize babies, I understand what they are doing and why they do it and could go as far to defend their doctrinal position when it came to sprinkling water on infants.

+I started this exposition right before moving to Kentucky.
+When the KY move was being planned, I thought, "Perhaps this is God's grace for me to move into another denomination?" because there were no Acts 29 churches in Lexington.

+And if I had my druthers, I don't see why I would go to a non-denomination generic evangelical church.
+Why would I not start out with Reformed.

+So I did.

+An Anglican, Presbyterian, and oddly enough, a church that started as Calvary Chapel.

+The Anglican and the Presbyterian churches were nice.
+But this "Calvary Chapel" church called themselves, "Creedal, Confessional, and adhering to the Five Solas".
+That doesn't sound like typical Calvary Chapel.

+And they were not.
+Turns out, they were moving away from their Calvary Chapel connection and heading towards 1689 Confessional.

+And this is the church we landed.
+And it is so wonderful.
+The best part: they don't need me.
+I get to sit under the preaching of God's word.
+And they do Bible Study--like I didn't have to start a Bible Study.
+We study the Bible together and not on our own.

+So now, I am attempting, as a layperson, to exposit the 1689 Second London Baptist Confession.

 ## The Recommendations

 Usually when I give resources recommendations, I would say, one or twice a month, I would refer to those resources just to see what other teachers say on the matter and to make sure I am not going off the rails.